-As AR becomes a cheaper, quicker and more efficient alternative for businesses, IT teams may eventually have to deal with a new wave of devices and applications washing up at their data centre’s doorstep.
+As AR becomes a cheaper, quicker and more efficient alternative for businesses, IT teams may eventually have to deal with a new wave of devices and applications washing up at their data center’s doorstep.

 Fortunately, the biggest challenge of AR going mainstream in the workplace relates to the massive amounts of data it’ll consume—something that the average IT pro is already well-equipped to deal with.

 Augmentation or distraction?

 In the ground-breaking video game Deus Ex, your character can access a range of “augmentations”: nanotech devices that, once installed on your person, enhance your abilities in various ways.

 Some of those augmentations, like going invisible or seeing through walls, have obvious value in numerous circumstances.

 Others, like an aqualung in a game with only three or four swimming sections, catered solely to players with more esoteric preferences.
 Fast forward almost twenty years later, and we find augmented reality in a similar situation.